International Traffic in Arms Regulations: Overview

 For practical purposes, ITAR regulations dictate that information and material pertaining to defense and military-related technologies (items listed on the U.S. Munitions List) may only be shared with US persons unless authorization from the Department of State is received to export the material or information to a foreign person.
 US persons (including organizations; see legal personality) can face heavy fines if they have, without authorization or the use of an exemption, provided foreign persons with access to ITAR-protected defense articles, services or technical data.

 The U.S. Munitions List changes over time.
 Until 1996–1997, ITAR classified strong cryptography as arms and prohibited their export from the U.S. Another change occurred as a result of Space Systems/Loral's conduct after the February 1996 failed launch of the Intelsat 708 satellite.
 The Department of State charged Space Systems/Loral with violating the Arms Export Control Act and the ITAR.
-As a result, technology pertaining to satellites and launch vehicles became more carefully protected.

 ITAR does not apply to information related to general scientific, mathematical or engineering principles that are commonly taught in schools and colleges or information that is in the public domain.
 Nor does it apply to general marketing information or basic system descriptions.
 Broad interpretations of these exceptions have faced several legal challenges.
 For example, college professors have been prosecuted for breaches of the AECA as a result of access to USML items by foreign graduate students and companies have been penalized for alleged breaches of the AECA for failing to properly remove USML items from material used to market defense articles.
 The U.S. government has also taken action (albeit unsuccessfully) for the export of technical data that was allegedly already publicly available on the Internet.

-ITAR applies to items identified under the Invention Secrecy Act.

 History

-The AECA and ITAR were enacted in 1976 during the Cold War with USSR and were intended to implement unilateral arms export controls that reflected those imposed on Eastern Bloc countries by the multilateral Coordinating Committee for Multilateral Export Controls.
+The AECA and ITAR were enacted in 1976 during the Cold War with the USSR and were intended to implement unilateral arms export controls that reflected those imposed on Eastern Bloc countries by the multilateral Coordinating Committee for Multilateral Export Controls.

 U.S. Government enforcement activities have increased dramatically since 1999, when the U.S. Department of State took over export regulations for satellites.
 The U.S. Department of State has published 29 instances of Consent Agreements (agreements entered into by parties charged with breaches of ITAR) since 1999.
 This compares to 12 Consent Agreements in the preceding 22 years.
 ITAR's prominence has also increased as its implications for foreign parties that handle USML items have become better understood (see "Controversy" below).

 ITAR's impact of increased regulations also meant America's worldwide market share in satellite technology declined from 83 percent to 50 percent in 2008, states The Economist, which cited a report from Space Review.
 In early 2013 legislation was passed allowing the removal of satellite technology from ITAR regulation.

 Operation

-Classification of Defense Articles
+Classification of defense articles

 The ITAR regulate defense articles and defense services.